 (c) whether any committee of inspection in the winding-up, or a meeting of creditors, has approved the appointment of a special manager.

-8.2 Security given by special manager (Corporations Act s.
+8.2.
+Security given by special manager (Corporations Act s.
 484)

 (1) The Court may, from time to time, direct that the amount of security given by a special manager be varied.